SynapseMedia/nucleus/docs/guide/processing.md

 # Processing

-This step is responsible for processing multimedia resources by performing transformations, transcoding, or other necessary operations based on the required parameters for each specific use case.
-This prepares the resources for consumption over the network.
+This step involves processing multimedia resources by performing transformations, transcoding, or other necessary operations based on the required parameters for each specific use case.
+These operations prepare the resources for consumption over the network.

 ## Engines